danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 **5.1 Encrypted Secrets**

 This release was a first attempt at encrypting the secrets.
-A rake task was introduced which would generate a new file `config/secrets.yml.enc`, along with a *master key* that could be used to encrypt and decrypt the file.
-The master key however had to be maintained outside of the source.
+A rake task was introduced which would generate a new file `config/secrets.yml.enc`, along with a master key that could be used to encrypt and decrypt the file.
+The master key had to be maintained outside of the source.
 Rails could read it either from a git ignored file `config/secrets.yml.key` or from a new environment variable `RAILS_MASTER_KEY`.

 The idea was you would move all the plain text secrets previously in `config/secrets.yml` to the new encrypted `config/secrets.yml.enc`.
 Note that there's no instructions on exactly how to do this - for example, can you copy the entire contents of the plain text `config/secrets.yml`, including nesting for each environment and erb interpolation, and dump that into the new encrypted file?